ac3lives/SurfaceToCloud/README.md

 access-macro-test.accde | Microsoft Access Macro as an Executable Only File (accde), tests running Macrcos in Microsoft Access.
 ACCDEs have less prompts than normal access documents with macros (.accdb) | Message: Access Macro Executed<br>Meaning: The macro has successfully executed, allowing for an XMLHTTP Request to be made. <br><br> Message: Success Access Macro WScript Execution IExplorer <br> Meaning: The macro was able to successfully run WScript.Shell with a .Run("cmd.exe /k start iexplore.exe").
 Many payloads use WScript.Shell with .Run, which can be blocked by default by some NG-AV (i.e. Cylance script-block).

+# Random Nuances / Notes:
+* The host URL+port cannot result in a string longer than 122 characters.
+Some trickery was done to modify binary files, with character replacement and padding, because I didn't think people would want to have to run this on Windows or install dotnet core.
+This will break the ACCDE and GadgetToJScript Payloads
+* For Excel and Word, custom properties are added to allow URLs to be modified/replaced in custom.xml.
+Much simpler.
+The custom property created/used is "setURL".
+* Internet Explorer is opened a lot on your client's workstation (twice per payload typically).
+The page it opens will try to auto-close itself.
+However, a pop-up will ask if they want to let the window close itself.
+Have them just click "yes".

+# Features to Add
+* Not sure if it is worth it, or to do this once a payload stager method has been selected, but determine possibile usage of common LoLBINs?
+* More pop-ups.. but maybe add Shell.Application checks to all Macro payloads and not just HTAs, since some NG-AV engines block WScript.Shell's .Run but not Shell.Application.